Sandra Segal Ikuta

-Sandra Caroline Segal Ikuta (born June 24, 1954) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Sandra Caroline Segal Ikuta (June 24, 1954 – December 7, 2025) was a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

-Biography
+Background

 Ikuta was born and raised in Los Angeles.
 She received her Bachelor of Arts degree at the University of California, Berkeley in 1976, having previously attended Stanford University for two years.
 Ikuta received a Master of Science degree in journalism from Columbia University in 1978.
-From 1978 to 1985 she was a writer and editor for many magazines and organizations which include Guilford Press, City National Bank, Unique Publications, and Disney Channel Magazine.
+From 1978 to 1985, she was a writer and editor for many magazines and organizations which include Guilford Press, City National Bank, Unique Publications, and Disney Channel Magazine.